 much of a high-top as it ever was.
 Chucks are popular as weightlifting shoes.

 - The Reebok Ex-O-Fit (male) and Freestyle

-(female) is widely available and eminently useful for lighter-duty athletic activity.
+(female) are widely available and eminently useful for lighter-duty athletic activities.

 - New Balance recently added a high-top